Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 - [x] The database instance will report a STORAGE_FULL status and become inaccessible if the instance does not have enough remaining storage to operate.
 Allocate more space to the instance.
 - [ ] SQL Server will close all existing connections to the databases and attempt to shrink its log files to reclaim storage space.
 - [ ] RDS will automatically increase the allocated space by 5% and will continue to allocate new space up to 50% of the orginal allocated space.
 When storage space has increase 50%, RDS will automatically stop the instance to preserve data integrity.

+#### Q54.
+You have a fleet of IoT devices that send telemetry to a server-side application provided by your IoT vendor for decoding a proprietary messaging format.
+The devices are provisioned to send telemetry reports to your server via UDP on port 6339.
+What is the best way scale this server as more Iot devices are added to your fleet?
+- [ ] Use a Network Load Balancer to distribute the traffic across your servers.
+Use UDP health checks to determine if the server is available to receive traffic.
+- [ ] Use Route 53 with HTTP health checks.
+Create an application on the server to report the readiness status of the vendor-provided server software to Route 53 via HTTP.
+- [ ] Use Route 53 with UDP health checks.
+As you scale up, Route 53 wiwll route the traffic to the new servers if they pass the health checks.
+- [ ] Use Application Load Balancer to distribute the traffic across your servers.